Applications for the 2017 programme are now open!

 Fellows are drawn from a wide range of areas, experience, and career stages.

-To get an introduction to the Institute, learn about the fellowship programme and hear the views of current Fellows please see the Fellows 2016 Webinar recording.
+To get an introduction to the Institute, learn about the fellowship programme and hear the views of current Fellows, please see the recording of the Fellows 2017 launch webinar.

 If you are: